 Outside of the selection of private dining rooms in Phoenix offering cozy tables and expansive setups for holiday dinners and parties, you may just want to curl up with a cup of cocoa, find some delicious stocking stuffers, and keep a steady supply of holiday cookies around the house.
-As for your holiday dinner, we’ll show you where to find whole turkeys, seasonal pies, and a good selection of wine.
+As for your holiday dinner(s), we’ll show you where to find whole turkeys, seasonal pies, and a solid selection of wine.

 Happy holidays, Phoenix.
 Here's your field guide to finding holiday staples across the Valley this December.

-You can also approach eggnog with a DIY attitude and make it yourself.
+Finally, you can also approach eggnog with a DIY attitude and make it yourself.

 A staple of the holiday flavor scene, ginger finds its way into many a Yuletide treat across the Valley, including cookies, coffee, and, of course, gingerbread.

 Find Ginger Cookies at Grano Bakery and the Matcha Ginger Latte at Peixoto Coffee.
 You’ll also find a slew of ginger-infused indulgences at Urban Cookies, including Ginger Molasses Bread, and the same goes for the spot's cookies.
 A gingerbread cupcake can be had at Sprinkles.
 A foolproof way to experience the storied rhizome is through a ginger liqueur that — along with sauvage gruet, fancy simple syrup, and a pink peppercorn sugared rim — powers the Winter Celebration cocktail at District American Kitchen and Wine Bar.

 For those craving ginger in the early hours, think Gingerbread Pancakes–ginger-infused pancakes topped with cinnamon, powdered sugar, and whipped cream–offered by Luci’s Healthy Marketplace and Luci’s at the Orchard till December 31.